craftingcity/RollHighOrDie/Selections Glossary/Features/Features - Arcane.md

 ## Basic Arcane Exploration
 ###### REQ: 1EXP
-'Through intense introspection or studying, you have learned the basics of a interesting technique.'
+'Through intense introspection, practice, or study, you have learned the basics of another arcane technique.'

-...
+You learn a Basic Arcane Feature of your choice.

 ### EXP - 2
 ## Mental Management